Aletropy/Remy2D/README.md

 ## How to Use?

-If you want to know how to install, build or just use it, i'll refer all this in the *Wiki* page.
+If you want to know how to install, build, or just use it, I'll refer to all of this on the [Wiki](https://github.com/Aletropy/Remy2D/wiki/Home) page.

 ## Why?

-Im making this because i want to learn all concepts of OpenGL, and some of them to make an game engine.
-It is not made to replace any existing library, otherwise is primary made to i do my own stuff with it.
+I'm doing this because I want to learn all the concepts of OpenGL, and some of them to create a game engine.
+It is not made to replace any existing library; instead, it is primarily made for me to do my own stuff with it.

 ## Why OpenGL?
 And not Vulkan?

-I'd prefer to use OpenGL because im more friendly with it, just for while.
-Im planning to move to vulkan in future.
+I'd prefer to use OpenGL because I'm more familiar with it, just for a while.
+I'm planning to move to Vulkan in the future.